react-boilerplate/react-boilerplate/README.md

 3. Run `npm start` to start the local web server. *If you get an error at this stage, try running `npm install -g watchify` and see if it fixes the problem!*

 4. Go to `http://localhost:8000` and you should see the app running!

+## License

+This project is licensed under the MIT license.
+For more information see `LICENSE.md`.